 If you choose the application sponge, dampen before use, wring out any excess water, this will keep your sponge from absorbing as much gator hide and help reduce friction.
 I tend to use a damp brush because I can control the pressure of my brush better.
 But, if a soft hand isn’t your thing, try a foam roller to get even coverage.

-7. Mist your surface with water before brushing on Gator Hide.
+7. Mist your surface with water before brushing on clear coat

 I’m talking VERY little water, a fine mist, just enough to help your brush glide.
-Gator Hide is water based so it is friendly to using minimal water in application.
+The clear coat I use are water based so it is friendly to using minimal water in application.

 8. If you are using over a transfer, be sure to burnish your transfer.

-I use Gator Hide over transfers all the time with no issue.
+I use clear coat over transfers all the time with no issue.
 The key is to burnish your transfer, I use a Dixie Belle finishing pad, rub over ALL areas to make sure there are no air bubbles, etc. The clear coat getting in underneath the transfer through air bubbles is what can cause lifting

 9. If you are experiencing yellowing, clear coat is likely not your issue.